 It is important to be as accurate and detailed as possible when filling out the form, as providing false or incomplete information can result in delays or other problems.
 It is a legal offence not to declare dutiable items.

 Visitors are also required to declare if they are carrying any currency in excess of the allowed limits.
 Here is our guide on currency limits while travelling to India.

-What to do With the Customs Declaration Form
+What to do with the Customs Declaration Form

 While exiting the airport terminal you have to go through the Red Channel.
 At the exit give the form to the customs official who will stamp the form and return it back to you.
 If there is any item that you need to pay the duty on, you can pay the duty here.